|

 American Arbitration Association, New York

-Litigation in the United Stated District Court, Southern District of New York - - 1994/995
+Litigation in the United Stated District Court, Southern District of New York

-In 1994 and 1995 we tried a three-month arbitration before the American Arbitration Association in New York, where we represented a French group that held certain license rights to an internationally known fashion line against the U.S. manufacturer, VF Industries, a publicly traded company that is best known for manufacturing Wrangler and Lee jeans.
+We tried a three-month arbitration before the American Arbitration Association in New York, where we represented a French group that held certain license rights to an internationally known fashion line against the U.S. manufacturer, VF Industries, a publicly traded company that is best known for manufacturing Wrangler and Lee jeans.
 The claims involved breach of the license agreement, business destruction and commercial fraud in excess of $3,000,000.
 Simultaneously litigation was proceeding in the Southern District of New York.
 VF was represented by both the New York and Philadelphia offices of Deckert Price & Rhodes.
 After the final briefs were submitted, the case settled under seal in our client’s favor.

 Olefins Trading, Corp. v.
 Han Yang Petrochemical Corp.